vmzhivetyev/betaflight/README.md

 > * Current implementation ONLY uses BARO.
 > * Current implementation MAY lack safety checks.
 > * Current implementation is DIFFERENT and REPLACES the [implementation in Betaflight's master](https://github.com/betaflight/betaflight/pull/13816).
-> * BEFORE disabling the ALTHOLD mode make sure you LOWER your throttle and CENTER roll-pitch stick!
+> * BEFORE disabling the ALTHOLD mode make sure you LOWER the throttle and CENTER the roll-pitch stick!

 * Works reliably based on BARO only.
 * Doesn't burn your motors even you have non-protected baro.